Master of Science in Biology

 Applicants missing a few prerequisite courses may be granted Conditional Admission and be able to take those courses while in the program.
 Applicants with strong potential, but whose records do not quite meet the official requirements, may be granted Provisional Admission.
 For more information, please refer to the General Admission Requirements of the College of Graduate Studies & Research.
 Decisions regarding Conditional and Provisional Admission are made on a case-by-case basis.

-REQUIREMENTS FOR SECONDARY EDUCATION LICENSURE
+REQUIREMENTS FOR A SECONDARY EDUCATION Endorsement

-Accelerated Bachelor's / Master's degree options
+Accelerated Master's degree options

 ADVISING HELP: Questions about the Master's Degree?
 Please contact the Biology Graduate Program Advisor, Dr. Michael Stern at m-stern2@neiu.edu.
 We also welcome questions at BioGradPrograms@neiu.edu.